fastplotlib/fastplotlib/docs/source/user_guide/guide.rst

     fig[0, 0]["astronaut"]

 ..

+See the examples gallery for examples on how to create and interactive with all the various types of graphics.

 Graphics also have mutable properties that can be linked to events.
 Some of these properties, such as the ``data`` or ``colors`` of a line can even be indexed, allowing for the creation of very powerful visualizations.